Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

 \subsubsection{Sequence Generation Methods}

-A common approach to generate VRP solutions is to generate a partial sequence gradually and finally obtains a complete solution.
+\textbf{Typical Modelling of Sequence Generation Methods.} A common approach to generate VRP solutions is to generate a partial sequence gradually and finally obtain a complete solution.
 In such an MDP modeling, the updating between different states is to include a new unvisited node into the current solution, which naturally forms the action of the sequence generation agent.
-In each decision step, the action space is the selection upon all unvisited nodes, and the agent selects one of them as the next to visit.
+Taking Kool et al.~\cite{ICLR19} as an example, a policy network is constructed via an encoder and a decoder.
+The encoder utilizes the attention mechanism to capture the relationship between different nodes, while the decoder further calculates the probability of selecting each nodes as the policy output.
+In each decision step, agent samples such a probability distribution and further selects one node to visit for exploration.
+The reward is designed as the negative of solution length, so that the travel cost could be minimized.
 It is notable that in more realistic VRP variants, practical constraints may limit the selection space since unfeasible solutions are possible to be generated.
-The agent thus should consider these constraints, and usually design a mask scheme to filter out the unfeasible choices.
+The agent thus should consider these constraints, a mask scheme is also designed to filter out the unfeasible choices.
 The sequence generation method is illustrated in Figure~\ref{fig:sequence}.